‘Lots’ of “Infill” in Mexico Beach

 Michael J. Perullo

-Michael J. Perullo, Broker Associate, Realtor® & CPA
+Michael J. Perullo, Licensed Real Estate Professional, Broker Associate & CPA

 Having come to the ‘Forgotten Coast’ in 2005, I absolutely love our area!
 Living here is just fantastic as the people are among the friendliest anywhere.
 Each time, coming home from afar, I still have that original feeling of excitement… Read more about Michael